Is Your Crawlspace Ready for Winter? Stop Water and Mold Before It Starts

 Mold loves dark, enclosed areas — and your crawlspace provides the perfect environment when moisture and organic materials meet.
 Check for black, green, or white fuzzy growth on wooden beams, fiberglass insulation, and around ductwork seams.
 Even small patches of mold can spread quickly once temperatures fluctuate between warm and cold.
 Left untreated, mold can compromise your home’s structure and trigger respiratory issues for your family.

 One of the most obvious signs your crawlspace isn’t ready for winter is visible moisture.
 Whether it’s puddles after rain, constantly damp soil, or frost forming on exposed pipes, water intrusion is a warning that your crawlspace isn’t sealed or drained properly.
 Persistent moisture can freeze when temperatures drop, leading to burst pipes and foundation stress.
-Titus Restoration’s crawlspace specialists can pinpoint the source of the leak and prevent it from escalating into a full-blown flooding issue.
+Titus Contracting’s crawlspace specialists can pinpoint the source of the leak and prevent it from escalating into a full-blown flooding issue.

 If the floors above your crawlspace feel uneven, bouncy, or noticeably colder than the rest of your home, it’s often a sign that moisture has begun to weaken floor joists or insulation.
 As humidity accumulates, wood can warp, rot, and lose structural strength, making your floors unstable.
 Cold air trapped in the crawlspace also rises into your home, creating drafty rooms and forcing your heating system to work overtime.